Your query is probably more common than you think; you might find the answer you’re looking for here.

 We are always on the look out for volunteers to help us at Safe Passage.
 Please take a look at our page on what we need.

+Now you can donate directly to Safe Passage International which is its own registered charity (1179608).
 If you’d like to make a donation (or to find out more about making one), please visit our Donations page.

 Your donations will help fund Safe Passage work in France, Greece, Italy and the UK.
 This work includes identifying unaccompanied refugee children in Europe and their family in the UK, carrying out legal casework, establishing a system for processing the cases and working with UK Government and host authorities to ensure cases are processed to meet the best interests of the child.
 We will also be assisting vulnerable adults.